chaneljem/chaneljem/README.md

 ### Hi there 👋

-Finally pursuing my dreams and learning about cloud security!
+Finally pursuing my dreams and learning about Cloud Engineering and DevOps!
 The journey has been fun so far and I love to discover new technologies surrounding the cloud.

 Find out more about me & feel free to connect with me here: